Qix-/better-exceptions/README.md

 # better-exceptions

-Pretty and more helpful exceptions in Python 2.x, automatically.
+Pretty and more helpful exceptions in Python, automatically.

 ![Example screenshot of exceptions](screenshot.png)